tildeleb/cuckoo/README.md

 How to Build
 ------------

-1. Edit the file "kv_default.go" and define the types for Key and Value
+1. Edit the file "kv_default.go" and define the types for "Key" and "Value"
 2. % go build

 Note the default build uses a slice per bucket to implement slots.
 This allows for experimentation with the number of slots without recompiling but is inefficient from a memory usage perspective.
 When the number of slots needed for your application is finalized do the following: